DrC0okie/HEIG_CLD_Labo5/README.md

 ## 3.2 Verify the functionality of replica set

-In order to do that, we will monitor the pods and delete 2 pods to see what appends.
+To achieve this, we will monitor the pods and delete 2 pods to observe the outcome.

-We can see in the screenshot below that when we delete a pod, it is automatically recreated after deletion.
-The api pod has been recreated in 3 seconds and the redis pod in 7 seconds.
+We can observe in the screenshot below that when a pod is deleted, it is automatically recreated after deletion.
+The "api" pod was recreated within 3 seconds, and the "redis" pod within 7 seconds.

 ![](figures/Task3_kill_pods.png)